 Federal Congressional District, for US House of Representatives elections.
-All of Montgomery and Floyd Counties are in the 9th district.
+All of Montgomery and Floyd Counties are in the Virginia's 9th Congressional district.
 There are no "districts" for the US Senate; everyone in the state votes on the same race.
-There are no Federal races in November 2011 for Montgomery or Floyd residents.

-State Senate: Floyd is in the 19th district.
-Montgomery County residents are in either the 19th, 21st, or 38th district.
+State Senate: Floyd is in the 19th State Senate District.
+Montgomery County residents are in either the 19th, 21st, or 38th District.

-House of Delegates: Floyd is in the 7th district.
-Montgomery County residents are in either the 8th or 12th district.
+House of Delegates: Floyd is in the 7th House of Delegates District.
+Montgomery County residents are in either the 8th or 12th District.